Achieve the nose you’ve always wanted with a leading London clinic – invest in yourself.

-At Karidis Clinic, all rhinoplasty surgery procedures are carried out by one of the best-known nose surgeons in London, Mr Alex Karidis.
-For UK-leading consultancy, aftercare and results, get in touch today.
+At Karidis Clinic, all rhinoplasty (nose job surgery) procedures are carried out by one of the best-known nose surgeons in London, Mr Alex Karidis.
+For five-star consultancy, aftercare and results, get in touch today.

-Rhinoplasty ‘Nose reshaping’ is a surgical procedure that can define, reshape and restructure the nose.
-It is one of the most popular facial cosmetic surgeries and is often referred to as a ‘nose job’.
+Rhinoplasty ‘nose reshaping’ is a surgical procedure that can define, reshape and restructure the nose.
+It is one of the most popular facial cosmetic surgeries and is often known as a ‘nose job’.

-Rhinoplasty can create a more symmetrical and proportional nose to complement the overall facial aesthetics of the patient but can also serve to correct breathing impairments and repair the effects of trauma, such as a broken nose.
+Rhinoplasty can create a more symmetrical and proportional nose to complement your overall facial aesthetics.
+But it can also serve to correct breathing impairments and repair the effects of trauma, such as a broken nose.

 Karidis offer expert cosmetic surgery and aftercare in London, from some of the best, most highly skilled medical professionals.
 Our rhinoplasty before and after images highlight our exceptional results.